radiasoft/rsopt/docs/optimizers/dfols.rst

 ===========================

-The Derivative-Free Optimizer for Least-Squares (DFO-LS) [1]_ is an algorithm especially constructed to handle objective functions formuated as least-squares problems.
+The Derivative-Free Optimizer for Least-Squares (DFO-LS) [1]_ is an algorithm especially constructed to handle objective functions formulated as least-squares problems.

 Configuration
 -------------